Classification of irreducible Harish-Chandra modules over full toroidal Lie algebras and higher-dimensional Virasoro algebras: Abstract

 \section{Abstract}

-In this paper, we completely classify the irreducible Harish-Chandra modules over the full toroidal Lie algebra, which is a natural higher-dimensional analogue of the affine-Virasoro algebra.
-As a by-product, we also obtain the classification of all possible irreducible Harish-Chandra modules over the higher-dimensional Virasoro algebra.
-These directly generalize the well-known result of O. Mathieu [\textit{Invent.\ Math.}\ 1992] for the classical Virasoro algebra and also the recent work of Billig--Futorny [\textit{J.\ Reine Angew.\ Math.}\ 2016] for the higher rank Witt algebra.
-In particular, we show that any irreducible Harish-Chandra module over the higher-dimensional Virasoro algebra turns out to be either a quotient of a module of tensor fields on a torus or a highest weight type module up to a twist of an automorphism, as conjectured by Eswara Rao in 2004.
+In this paper, we classify the irreducible Harish-Chandra modules over the full toroidal Lie algebra, which is a natural higher-dimensional analogue of the affine-Virasoro algebra.
+In particular, we complete the classification of irreducible bounded modules, which were studied by Billig for non-zero level modules [\textit{Int.\ Math.\ Res.\ Not.}\ 2006].
+As a by-product, we also obtain the classification of irreducible Harish-Chandra modules over the higher-dimensional Virasoro algebra, which was introduced by Rao--Moody [\textit{Comm.\ Math.\ Phys.}\ 1994], thereby generalizing the well-known result of O. Mathieu [\textit{Invent.\ Math.}\ 1992] for the classical Virasoro algebra.
+More precisely, we show that any irreducible Harish-Chandra module over the higher-dimensional Virasoro algebra turns out to be either a quotient of a module of tensor fields on a torus or a highest weight type module up to a twist of an automorphism, as conjectured by Eswara Rao in 2004.